BenderScript/envoybigbook/README.md

 In this example of we run a Envoy Proxy on that listens on port 4999 and directs to a server running on port 5000.

  The web server runs as a separate container from Envoy so any web server will do as long as it is listening on port 5000.

+### 1.6 External Authorization

+ Still working on this one.